GENERAL POWER OF ATTORNEY

 A General Power of Attorney gives your agent the authority to do almost anything you could do if you were present, such as enter into contracts, buy and sell assets (with the exception of real estate), establish and manage companies, receiving money etc. in your name.
 Along with broad powers, a General POA carries a broader potential for misuse or abuse.
 For this reason, it is very important that the person whom you select as your agent be trustworthy.

-- In UAE, in certain cases, a General Power of Attorney is not sufficient (e.g. for selling a real estate or accessing a bank account) and a Special Power of Attorney is required instead.
+In Dubai, in certain cases, a General Power of Attorney may not be acceptable for certain transactions (e.g. for selling a real estate) and a Special Power of Attorney is required instead.